 Your doctor will look at your skin and will ask you about your recent medical history.
 The doctor may do allergy testing.

 Hives can occur due to unknown causes.
 We call these types of hives idiopathic urticaria.
 Idiopathic means “unknown cause.”
 Hives can also be chronic.
-When you have chronic hives for an unknown reason, your doctor may diagnose you with chronic idiopathic urticaria, or CIU.
-It is also called chronic spontenous urticaria (CSU).
+When you have chronic hives for an unknown reason, your doctor may diagnose you with chronic spontaneous urticaria, or CSU.
+It was previously called chronic idiopathic urticaria (CIU).

 Medical Review October 2015.